derek-dchu/awesome-note/design_pattern.md

 Static fields will use stack memory.

 ### Can it implements `Serializable`?
-No, serialization will create a deep copy of the object which violates the pattern.
+Yes, but serialization will create a deep copy of the object which violates the pattern, so it is not recommended.
+If we have to implements `Serializable`, we have to override `readResolve()` so that it returns the instance.

 ### Is there a way to create duplicate objects?
 Yes, use reflection api.